-$\hat{\beta}j$ .
-The EB approach treats the school VAM parameters $\beta_j$ as draws from a distribution of school quality, typically assumed to be Normal.
-EB estimates of the hyperparameters that characterize this distribution are derived from the estimated $\hat{\beta}j$ 's.
+Empirical Bayes (EB) analysis offers a strategy to moderate sampling variance in individual estimates of $\hat{\beta}j$.
+The EB approach treats the school value-added parameters β_j as draws from a distribution of school quality, typically assumed to be normal.
+EB estimates of the hyperparameters that characterize this distribution are derived from the estimated $\hat{\beta}j$'s.
 This estimated distribution generates posterior predictions for individual school quality.
-The EB approach uses the full set of VAM estimates to reduce sampling variance in individual school quality estimates, accepting bias in the posterior estimates in exchange (Morris, 1983; Raudenbush and Bryk, 1986; Efron, 2012).
+The EB approach uses the full set of VAM estimates to reduce sampling variance in individual school quality estimates, accepting bias in the posterior estimates in exchange (Efron, 2010; Morris, 1983; Raudenbush and Bryk, 1986).

-By way of illustration, suppose $\hat{\beta}j$ is an unbiased and Normally-distributed estimate of $\beta_j$ with known variance equal to its squared standard error $s_j^2$ .
-This Normality assumption can be viewed as an asymptotic approximation with a growing number of students per school.
-Next, suppose the latent parameters $\beta_j$ are themselves drawn randomly from a distribution $G\beta$ defined in the population of schools.
-Assume for the moment that $G\beta$ is a Normal distribution and independent of sampling variance $s_j^2$ across schools.
+By way of illustration, suppose $\hat{\beta}j$ is an unbiased and normally-distributed estimate of β_j with known variance equal to its squared standard error s_j^2 .
+This normality assumption can be viewed as an asymptotic approximation with a growing number of students per school.
+Next, suppose the latent parameters β_j are themselves drawn randomly from a distribution G_β defined in the population of schools.
+Assume for the moment that G_β is a normal distribution and independent of sampling variance s_i^2 across schools.
 This yields the following hierarchical model: